 Options Besides Cable or Satellite TV

 Cable prices are getting pretty ridiculous these days.
 It’s not only the cable packages but the pay-per-view movies as well.
-Satellite services can be just as expensive as cable.
-Many people are looking for other options because their bills are getting too costly.
+Satellite services can be just as expensive as cable television.
+Many people are looking for other options because their monthly bills are getting too costly.
 If you’re on a budget then your cable and telephone bills should be the first place you look to make some cut-backs.

 The most dominant markets today are still cable and satellite TV.
 Recently, Verizon began to offer their own alternative called Fios.
 Fios is a fiber-optic wire method similar to cable.
 Cable, satellite services (Dish Network) and Fios are all priced about equally (way too expensive) and they deliver similar results.

 Whichever option you currently have, chances are you’re paying a lot for those services.
-It might seem like there are no other choices out there but there are.
-We’ll show you some alternatives to the big cable and satellite companies.
+It might seem like there are no other choices out there, but there are!
+We’ll share with you some alternatives to the big cable and satellite companies in this blog post.

 Different options to choose from:

-2. Video Game Consoles - Over the past year, research has revealed the gaming console as the method used by a plurality of US consumers to connect a TV to the Internet in order to watch online content such as TV shows, TV channels and movies.
+2. Video Game Consoles - Over the past year, research has revealed the gaming console as the method used by a large diversity of US consumers to connect a TV to the Internet in order to watch online content such as TV shows, TV channels, and movies.
 Some consoles that allow this are the Microsoft Xbox 360, Xbox One, Sony PlayStation 3, PlayStation 4, and the Nintendo Wii.

-3. Streaming Internet Devices – There are some streaming internet devices out there like the Boxee or Roku that bring everything from the Internet into one place on your TV.
+3. Streaming Internet Devices – There are some streaming internet devices out there like the Boxee Box, D-Link, or Roku 3 that bring everything from the Internet into one place on your TV.
 The dashboard conveniently groups everything into categories, so your favorite shows or movies are easy to find.
-The prices are a onetime fee and range from $60 to $168.
-There is NO monthly fee associated with Boxee, so you can save on average around $1,000-$1,800 a year.
+The prices are a one-time fee and range from $60 to $168.
+There is NO monthly fee associated with Boxee, so you can save on average around $800-$1,000 a year.

-A lot of people pay tons of money in order to be able to watch the TV shows they can’t live without.
-In the process they end up spending unnecessary amounts of money, mostly for programming that they don’t even watch.
-If you dig a little deeper you might find that there are many free or low cost options out there.
+Conclusion - A lot of people pay tons of money in order to be able to watch the TV shows they “can’t live without”.
+In the process, they end up spending unnecessary amounts of money, mostly for programming that they don’t even watch.
+If you dig a little deeper you might find that there are many free or low-cost options out there.
 We think it’s high time you did a little “Cord Cutting” to save some serious cash!